STICKER1998/Digital_Tools_for_Finance/README.md

    All of results would be exported to the folder `data\result\matlab` directly and all of the figures would be shown on your computer at the same time.

+## Data Store
+The folder `data` have two folders `raw' and `result`
+    ├── data
+    │   ├── raw       <- python and matlab codes would read data from this folder, the data we offered in `.feather` and `.xlsx` form.
+    │   ├── result
+    │          ├── matlab      <- The final data given by matlab codes │          └── python            <- The final data given by python codes

 Project Organization
 ------------